6 stages for fostering and harnessing imagination in companies

 This article is brought to you thanks to the collaboration of The European Sting with the World Economic Forum.

-Author: Martin Reeves, Senior Partner, Boston Consulting Group and Chairman, BCG Henderson Institute, Boston Consulting Group
+Author: Jack Fuller, Founder, Casati Health & Martin Reeves, Senior Partner, Boston Consulting Group and Chairman, BCG Henderson Institute, Boston Consulting Group

 - Every company now needs to be able to reimagine itself repeatedly if it is to prosper in the long run.